 - It helps stop the signs of aging by clearing dead skin cells that enhance wrinkles and fine lines.

 - It helps your skincare products work better, sloughing away dead cells so they can penetrate deeper.

 - It boosts lymphatic drainage by stimulating blood circulation to bring oxygen and nutrients to the skin's surface.

 Exfoliation should be done daily along with your regular cleanser to reap the many benefits.
 And everyone should be doing it.
-If you have sensitive or acne-prone skin, you shouldn't be afraid to exfoliate.
+You shouldn't be afraid to exfoliate if you have sensitive or acne-prone skin.
 It's just finding the right product for your skin type!
 For more information on determining the right products for your skin, check out our article, Finding the Right Skincare Products for Different Skin Types, and take our Skin Code Quiz!